A guide for building backyard homes in

 • Customizable: Every Type Five ADU is customizable online.
 You can select the size, color, layout, amenities, bedrooms, finishings, and more without paying thousands of dollars in design fees.

-• Turn-Key Service: Thanks to our streamlined process, you can ditch the chaos and stress of managing the complexities of building your backyard home.
-We’ll draw up your plans, get them approved by the city, and manage construction, so you don’t have to.
+• Turn-Key Experience: Thanks to our streamlined process, you can ditch the chaos and stress of managing the complexities of building your backyard home.
+We’ll draw up your plans, get them approved by the city, and manage construction so you don’t have to.
 Our platform allows us to be your project's architect and general contractor, saving you enormous time and money while giving you the peace of mind that you're getting an amazing service and product.

-• Upfront Guaranteed Pricing: We guarantee your price right in our design process before you even submit a deposit.
+• Transparent Pricing: We guarantee your price right in our design process before you even submit a deposit.
 You can say goodbye to financial surprises & unexpected “change orders” because every project comes with a guaranteed maximum price before the building starts.
 This means you can accurately budget for the other things in your life… like your retirement or that vacation you’ve been thinking about!

 What’s the bottom line?
 If you want a backyard home but don’t want to deal with the hassle and expense of traditional construction, then prefabricated/modular construction is the way to go.
 And if you want the convenience of prefab with the flexibility of custom design, then we’ve got your back.

-Our Process
+The Process

 Designing an ADU